phamcongthuy/challenge/_live/a-healthier-community-starts-with-youth.md

   which is to translate the best practices known in the science of public health demonstrated by youth and adults in their communities.
 Promoting a culture of healthy practices in even the most under-resourced communities.
-category_metrics: '[''Access to healthy food'', ''Healthcare access'', ''Obesity rates'']'
+category_metrics:
+  - Access to healthy food
+  - Healthcare access
+  - Obesity rates
-category_other: >-
+category_other:
-  ['LA is the best place to LEARN', 'LA is the best place to CREATE', 'LA is the best place to PLAY', 'LA is the healthiest place to CONNECT']
-unique_identifier: 4clkk56s
+  - LA is the best place to LEARN
+  - LA is the best place to CREATE
+  - LA is the best place to PLAY
+  - LA is the healthiest place to CONNECT
 category: live
 uri: /live/a-healthier-community-starts-with-youth/
 order: 4
 project_image: /assets/images/live/a-healthier-community-starts-with-youth.jpg
 is_finalist: true
-project_proposal_impact: []

 ---